 - “Unlike many of the other claims where a large percentage was defensible, 46% of all wrong-site tooth extraction claims were settled with an indemnity payment.”

 - “4% of wrong-site tooth extraction cases proceeded to trial with 53% favorable verdicts for the plaintiff and 47% favorable for the defendant.”

 If you or your child’s dentist pulled the wrong tooth, don’t assume there’s nothing you can do about it: you deserve to have the situation investigated by an aggressive, experienced medical malpractice attorney.
 Brent Wieand will fight hard to recover the maximum compensation possible for you and your family, because he believes that negligent dentists should be held accountable for the terrible pain, suffering, and financial losses they inflict upon trusting patients.

 To start talking about your tooth extraction in a free, private legal consultation, call injury attorney Brent Wieand right away at (888) 789-3161.
-Brent serves clients throughout Pennsylvania and New Jersey, including Philadelphia and Atlantic City.
+Brent serves clients as a Philadelphia medical malpractice lawyer throughout Pennsylvania and New Jersey, including Philadelphia and Atlantic City.